 - Asynchronization of serial sync threads and introduction of thread pool boost a substantial increase in performance.

 - Automatic member control is supported and faulty nodes are automatically removed from the cluster.

-- Each node contains a complete replica of the data and can be switched at any time.
+- Each node contains a complete replica of the data and the primary and replica nodes can switch at any time.

 - There is no need to share storage devices.

-With the MAR strong sync technology of Tencent, the master will return a transaction response to the application only after data is synced to the slave as shown below:
+With the MAR strong sync technology of Tencent, the primary will return a transaction response to the application only after data is synced to the replica as shown below:

 Its performance is higher than that of other mainstream sync schemes.
 Tests in the same cross-AZ (cross-IDC) testing configuration (with the standard sysbench use case) show that the performance of MAR is about 5 times higher than that of MySQL semi-sync replication and 1.5 times higher than that of MariaDB Galera Cluster.

 TencentDB for MariaDB adopts a cluster architecture.
 A set of independent TencentDB for MariaDB system consists of at least 10 systems or components as shown below: